Summer 2020, through August 30

 With themes ranging from myth, cosmology, and nature – real and imagined – to village life and contemporary issues, Many Visions, Many Versions highlights cultural roots and current concerns via artists’ distinctive forms, techniques, and styles.

 Many Visions, Many Versions: Art from Indigenous Communities in India was curated by Drs.
-Aurogeeta Das and David Szanton with assistance from consulting curator Jeffrey Wechsler, organized by BINDU Modern Gallery and toured by International Arts & Artists, Washington, DC.
+Aurogeeta Das and David Szanton with assistance from consulting curator Jeffrey Wechsler, organized by BINDU Modern Gallery, and toured by International Arts & Artists, Washington, DC.

-Thanks to the members, donors, grantors, and sponsors who support the exhibition and programs.
+Thanks to the members, donors, grantors, and sponsors who support exhibition and programs.
 Wausau Homes is the presenting sponsor of the summer exhibition; 5 Koshas Yoga and Wellness is the programming sponsor.
 Additional educational support comes from Alice W. and Joseph F. Smith, Jr. and Jim and Sue Konkel.
 Exhibitions and programs are supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.
 Marketing supported in part by City of Wausau Room Tax funds.
 Support for hands-on art-making supplies comes from Wilmington Trust and the M&T Charitable Foundation.